fact-benchmark/factbenchmark/how.md

 #### 3. Submission.

 Any agent can submit a claim for review at any time.
-To ensure a sufficient number of check-worthy claims for the first benchmark, FactBenchmark itself will ensure that staff are available to provide a degree of hand curation and discovery of claims - which will be submitted using the Factbenchmark agent.
+To ensure a sufficient number of check-worthy claims for the first benchmark, FactBenchmark itself will ensure that staff are available to provide a degree of hand curation and discovery of claims - which will be submitted using the FactBenchmark agent.

 #### 4. Annotations for support.